pasquale95/centralized-ssi-ledger/README.md

 As first step, we need to compile the `libindy` library.
 To do it, you must clone the [indy-sdk](https://github.com/hyperledger/indy-sdk) repository on your machine.
 Once you have cloned the repository, install the sdk referring to the [How to build Indy SDK from source](https://github.com/hyperledger/indy-sdk/blob/master/README.md#how-to-build-indy-sdk-from-source) section.

+In the next sections we refer the location where you have cloned the indy-sdk repository as `<indy-sdk-folder>`.

 ## How to build

 ### Build on linux